eguneys/lheadsup-play/STORY.md

 `3x32` means 3 residual blocks and 32 filters. `50000` means it is trained for 50000 steps.

 `3x32` network performs x6 faster than naive calculation so that's a plus.
 Though the real benefit of this experiment is that we actually built a working example of a neural network that we can use with a certain level of error.
+In the context of an AI will use this prediction to estimate the hand strength, we can possibly tolerate this error, it at most might cause folding a good hand or raising with a bad hand, which would only add variety to the game play.
+Of course through analysis would be a better estimation of this because consistent errors might result in unexpected results.

 Tackling with our real challenge, now we are more experienced.